 Per 40 CFR 127.15 and 127.24, permitted facilities may request a temporary waiver for up to 5 years or a permanent waiver from electronic reporting from the Department.
 To obtain an electronic reporting waiver, a permittee must first submit an eDMR Waiver Request Form: http://dnr.mo.gov/forms/780-2692-f.pdf.
-A request must be made for each facility.
-If more than one facility is owned or operated by a single entity, then the entity must submit a separate request for each facility based on its specific circumstances.
+Each facility must make a request.
+If a single entity owns or operates more than one facility, then the entity must submit a separate request for each facility based on its specific circumstances.
 An approved waiver is non-transferable.